oracle/docker-images/OracleWebLogic/workshop-multihost/README.md

 This project offers a couple of Dockerfiles to create the Application image.
 The Application image **1221-appdeploy** extends a WebLogic Domain image to deploy the application **sample** to servers running in a WebLogic 12.2.1 domain.
 This Dockerfile can be easily change to extend a WebLogic 12.1.3 Domain image.

 ### Application Images
-To give users an idea on how to create the Application images from a custom Dockerfile to extend the WebLogic Domain image, we provide samples under the folder **samples/1221-appdeploy**  The best way to create your own, or extend domains is by using WebLogic Scripting Tool.
-The WLST script used to deploy the sample application and create the 1221-appdeploy image is '~/docker-images/OracleWebLogic/samples/1221-appdeploy/container-scripts/app-deploy.py'.
+To give users an idea on how to create the Application images from a custom Dockerfile to extend the WebLogic Domain image, we provide samples under the folder '~/docker-images/OracleWebLogic/samples/1221-appdeploy'.
+The best way to create your own, or extend domains is by using WebLogic Scripting Tool.
+The WLST script used to deploy the **sample** application and create the **1221-appdeploy** image is '~/docker-images/OracleWebLogic/samples/1221-appdeploy/container-scripts/app-deploy.py'.
 This script by default deploys the sample application to all servers in the domain.
 You can deploy your own applications by modifying the WLST scripts, or create a new one with WLST.

 To try building the WebLogic **appdeploy** Application image: